Modulo-P/zk-mastermind-backend/README.md

 2. [zk-mastermind-backend:](https://github.com/Modulo-P/zk-mastermind-backend) Backend application of the Mastermind Dapp.
 3. [zk-mastermind-backend-onchain:](https://github.com/Modulo-P/zk-mastermind-backend-onchain) Hada mint contrat of the Mastermind Dapp.
 4. [zk-mastermind-docker:](https://github.com/Modulo-P/zk-mastermind-docker) Docker container with the Kupo, Hydra and Cardano node components of the Dapp.
+5. [zk-mastermind-circom:](https://github.com/Modulo-P/zk-mastermind-circom) Circom circuits of the mastermind Dapp.
-5. [zk-mastermind-plutus:](https://github.com/Modulo-P/zk-mastermind-plutus) PlutusTx validator that implements the logic of the game.
+6. [zk-mastermind-plutus:](https://github.com/Modulo-P/zk-mastermind-plutus) PlutusTx validator that implements the logic of the game.
-6. [zk-mastermind-aiken:](https://github.com/Modulo-P/zk-mastermind-aiken) Aiken validator that implements the logic of the game.
+7. [zk-mastermind-aiken:](https://github.com/Modulo-P/zk-mastermind-aiken) Aiken validator that implements the logic of the game.